 Maybe it started with you as it did with me, as a child.
 Maybe as a child you wanted to be different, to pull away from the herd, so one day you said you didn't like coconut when some kid shared it at the cafeteria.
-Five years later you're allergic to cocoanut, now just the thought of it makes you ill.
+Five years later you're allergic to coconut, now just the thought of it makes you ill.
 If a cute girl offered you the coconut instead of that kid you judged as snot-nosed, way back then, maybe you'd love it and not be allergic today.
 This is how arbitrary judgments today constrict tomorrow's bliss.
 Sooooo: Recuse yourself, now, for 2012.
-Let go of that original childhood decision against cocoanut and you're free.
+Let go of that original childhood decision against coconut and you're free.
 Allow the changes and impermanence of all things to overtake you.
 Allow the scissors of spiritual death to slice your old skin down the middle and burst you from your own chest anew.
 There is, after all, nowhere you can be that isn't where you're meant to be.

 But when you point at us, the ones who have known true peace, we will come at you with the one thing that finger pointers can't stand, love love love - and absolute forgiveness.
 The pointing stops there.

 But that is not the end, Lennon says to the defeated Meanie: "Hey Blue Meanies, join us." - the other Beatles echo, "Yeah, join us," and the Nowhere Man and the Flower Meanie form a special bond.
 This is what sets the film in such a sacred space.